Kanjy58/temps-velo/README.md

 ---------------

 1. Get an API key from [https://openrouteservice.org/dev/](https://openrouteservice.org/dev/)
-2. Set API key in file `update.py`
+2. Set API key in a file named `openrouteservice.key`
 3. Edit `points.tsv` (see format below)
 5. Run `update.py` and wait, this generates `data.js` (use [Nix](https://nixos.org/), or edit shebang and manually install dependencies)
 6. Commit and push to a gitlab server with CI and pages enabled OR manually run instructions in `.gitlab-ci.yml` and put the `public/` directory on a web server.